-The potential and efficacy of the proposed approach is demonstrated with experiments and comparisons with other standard approaches on three ASR tasks.
-The standard ASR approaches considered for comparison are the acoustic model adaptation and Tandem approaches that exploit language-independent resources, and the HMM/GMM approach that uses only the target language data.
+The potential and efficacy of the proposed approach is demonstrated through experiments and comparisons with other standard approaches on three ASR tasks.
+The standard ASR approaches considered for comparison are the acoustic model adaptation and Tandem approaches that exploit language-independent resources, and the HMM/ Gaussian mixture model (GMM) approach that uses only the target language data.